RubixML/ML/README.md

 public possibleOutcomes() : array
 ```

-Filter the Dataset by label:
+Filter the dataset by label:
 ```php
 public filterByLabel(callable $fn) : self
 ```

-Sort the Dataset by label:
+Sort the dataset by label:
 ```php
 public sortByLabel(bool $descending = false) : self
 ```

-Group the samples by label and return them in their own Dataset:
+Group the samples by label and return them in their own dataset:
 ```php
 public stratify() : array
 ```

-Split the Dataset into left and right stratified subsets with a given **ratio** of samples in each:
+Split the dataset into left and right stratified subsets with a given *ratio* of samples in each:
 ```php
 public stratifiedSplit($ratio = 0.5) : array
 ```

-Fold the Dataset **k** - 1 times to form **k** equal size stratified Datasets
+Return *k* equal size subsets of the dataset:
 ```php
 public stratifiedFold($k = 10) : array
 ```

-##### Example:
+#### Example:
 ```php
 use Rubix\ML\Datasets\Labeled;